QuantEcon/lecture-source-py/source/rst/arellano.rst

    * update the value of continuing :math:`v_c(B, y)`

-3. Update the value function :math:`v(B, y)`, the default rule,  the implied ex-ante default probability,  and the price function
+3. Update the value function :math:`v(B, y)`, the default rule,  the implied ex ante default probability,  and the price function

 4. Check for convergence.
 If converged, stop -- if not, go to step 2